 Paola Mendoza.
 Courtesy of Paola Mendoza.

-What led you to start The Meteor?
+What led you to join The Meteor?

 Growing up as a child, I didn't see people or storylines that talked about my experience as an immigrant, as a young girl of color, [with] a mother who was working class, poor.
 As I got older, I saw that the stories of women like my mother weren’t being told.
 And if they were in any sort of film, TV, book, they were relegated to the maids, to the side, unimportant characters in a plot that involved mostly white men and women.
 I was very confused by that because my mother obviously was central to my own personal story.
 But beyond that, I thought that my mother's story was a story that should be celebrated.
 I thought her story and the stories of women like her should be known and should be applauded and should have a light shone on the heroic things that they did for themselves, for their children, and ultimately for this country.